 Parkland Community Health Plan has contracted with, and will work in partnership with, Beacon Health Strategies LLC (Beacon), a Beacon Health Options company, to manage the delivery of mental health and substance use disorder services for the Children’s Health Insurance Program (CHIP) and the Medicaid State of Texas Access Reform (STAR) program.

 Beacon defines "behavioral health" as both acute and chronic psychiatric and substance use disorders as referenced in the most recent Diagnostic and Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association.
 For Medicaid eligible members, these services are administered through a State-contracted vendor (Beacon Health Options).

-Parkland CHIP members can also self-refer to a participating Behavioral Health specialist by calling the vendor listed on Appendix A of this Provider Manual or call Member Services at 1-888-814-2352 and ask for the Health Services Department for assistance.
+Parkland CHIP members can also self-refer to a participating Behavioral Health specialist by calling the vendor listed in Appendix A of the Provider Manual or call Member Services at 1-888-814-2352 and ask for the Health Services Department for assistance.

 How to Become a Beacon Provider

 Beacon Health Options serves more than 40 million people across all 50 states.
 They welcome providers' continued commitment to participate in their network and encourage new providers to join them in their mission to help people live their lives to the fullest potential.